arun-kr-reddy/notes/programming.md

 - **declarative:** "what is true" knowledge, example: `y` is `sqrt(x)` if `y^2 = x`
 **imperative:** "how to" knowledge, example: square-root by successive averaging of guess `g` & `x/g` until result doesn't change much
 - **techniques for controlling complexity:** make building very large programs possible
-  - **black-box abstraction:** putting something in a box to supress details to go ahead & build bigger boxes OR your "how-to" method is an instance of a more general thing, example: fixed point of a function (`f(y) = y`) by succesive applying `f(g)` until result doesn't change much can be used for square-root if `f(g)` is average of `g` & `x/g`
+  - **black-box abstraction:** putting something in a box to suppress details to go ahead & build bigger boxes OR your "how-to" method is an instance of a more general thing, example: fixed point of a function (`f(y) = y`) by successive applying `f(g)` until result doesn't change much can be used for square-root if `f(g)` is average of `g` & `x/g`
   - **conventional interfaces:** agreed upon ways of plugging things together, example: use `(* x (+ a b))` to add numbers, vectors, polynomial, analog signals etc
-  - **metalinguistic abstraction:** pick a new design language to highlight different aspect of the system (supress some kind of details & emphasize others)
+  - **metalinguistic abstraction:** pick a new design language to highlight different aspect of the system (suppress some kind of details & emphasize others)
 - **lisp basics:** for learning any language we need to know three things: primitive elements, means of combination & means of abstraction
 prefix notation `(+ x y)` used uniformly since it is more generic & can take multiple arguments
   ```lisp